goToMain/libosdp/CONTRIBUTING.md

 ## We Develop with Github

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
-You can read more about github development work flow [here][1].
+We use github to host code, to track issues and feature requests, as well as accept contributions in the form of pull requests.

+You start off by creating a fork of goToMain/libosdp to <your-username>/libosdp and then clone from your fork (or add another remote to existing clone).
+After that, you can create a branch from master and make your code changes there and push your changed to origin (if you added a remote earlier, then to that remote).
+Now when you visit github page for <your-username>/libosdp, you should see an option to raise a pull requst to goToMain/libosdp.

+You can read more about github development work flow [here][1] and

 ## Any contributions you make will be under the project's license